Nick2858/Sign-Language-Interpreter/README.md

 # Sign Language Interpreter

-This project utilizes Open-CV and MediaPipe to translate alphabetical sign language to text on a screen with Text-To-Speech playback using pytts.
+This is a project I developped in 2022 while I was in high school.
+It utilizes Open-CV and MediaPipe to translate alphabetical sign language to text on a screen with Text-To-Speech playback using pyttsx3.

 ## Demo